Filtration of cohomology via symmetric semisimplicial spaces: The symmetric simplicial group

-Let $\F$ be a sheaf on $X_n$- a sheaf of abelian groups if $X_n$ is a topological space or a constructible $\ell$-adic sheaf if $X_n$ is a variety, $\ell$ coprime to the characteristic of the base field.
-Observe that for all $p\geq 0$, the locally constant sheaves $\pi_{p*}\pi_p^*\F$ are equipped with a natural action of the symmetric group on $p$ letters, $\mathfrak{S}_p$.
-Denoting the sign representation of $\mathfrak{S}_p$ by $\sgn_p$, we take the invariants $\pi_{p*}\pi_p^*\F$ under the alternating action of $\mathfrak{S}_p$ to define Fixing $n$, the face maps $f_{p,i}$ in Definition \ref{def1.1} induce maps on the sheaves $\pi_{p_*}\pi_p^*\F$ which we continue to label as face maps and denote by $\widetilde{f_{p,i}}$.
-We define differentials by resulting in a complex of sheaves on $X_n$ given by $C^{\bullet}(\F)$.
-Indeed, $C^{\bullet}(\F)$ is a complex simply because it is obtained by tensoring $\F$ with the simplicial chain complex of a standard $p$-simplex. \begin{lemma}[\textbf{Semi-simplicial resolution of sheaves}] Let $\{X_n\}_{n\in\N}$ be family of spaces admitting a semi-simplicial filtration by powers of $M$.
-Let $e>0$ be the filter gap and $\{U_n\}$ be the zeroth strata.
-Fix $n\in \N.$ Then the complex $C^{\bullet}(\F)$ is quasi-isomorphic to $j_{!}j^*\F$. \end{lemma} \begin{proof} We prove that is a resolution of sheaves on $X_n$ by checking the same at the level of stalks, where for all $p\geq 0$.
-For $x\in U_n$ the complex in \eqref{eq2.9} reduces to Now let $x\in X_n-U_n$.
-If $p$ denotes the number of points in the preimage of $x$ under the map $f_1:M\times X_{n-e}\to X_n$, then by \eqref{eq2.1} $p\geq 1$, i.e. there are distinct points $(z_1,x_1), \ldots, (z_p,x_p) \in M\times X_{n-e}$ such that $z_i x_i = x$ for all $1\leq i\leq p.$ By the embedding condition in \eqref{eq2.6}, $z_i\neq z_j$ for all $i\neq j$.
-By the recursive condition in \eqref{eq2.2}, $\mathfrak{S}_{p-1}$-equivariance in \eqref{eq2.3}, the semi-simplicial identity in \eqref{eq2.4} and the upper bound condition in \eqref{eq2.7}, the stalks of the complex in \eqref{eq2.9} is the simplicial chain complex of a standard $p$-simplex, tensored with $\F$ and the simplicial chain complex corresponding a standard simplex is acyclic.
-In other words, the stalks of the complex \eqref{eq2.9} at $x\in X_n-U_n$ reads as and by the binomial identity, which proves Lemma \ref{lem2.2}. \end{proof} Let $\mathbf{Q}$ denote $\mathbb{Q}$, the field of rational numbers, or $\mathbb{Q}_{\ell}$, the field of $\ell$-adic numbers.
-For any space $S$ (recall that by space we mean locally compact Hausdorff topological space or a quasi-projective algebraic variety over some field), we let $H^*_c(S;\mathbf{Q})$ denote the \etale cohomology with proper supports with coefficients in $\Q_{\ell}$ if $S$ is a quasi-projective algebraic variety, or singular cohomology with compact support with $\Q$ coefficients if $S$ is a topological space.
-Now, we prove Theorem \ref{thm1}. \begin{proof}[Proof of Theorem \ref{thm1}] Plug $\F= \mathbf{Q}_{X_n}$ to the complex in \eqref{eq2.9}.
-We know from Lemma \ref{lem2.2} that $C^{\bullet}(\Q_{X_n})$ is a resolution of $j_{!}\Q_{U_n}$.
-Taking cohomology with compact supports we obtain a spectral sequence which reads as Applying the Kunneth formula gives: Note (for example from \cite{Macdonald1962}) that for $\alpha, \beta \in H^*_c(M;\Q)$ we have when taking invariants under the alternating action of $\mathfrak{S}_p$ i.e. Therefore, In the algebraic setting, when all spaces are quasi-projective varieties over a field $K$, since the face maps are are all algebraic morphisms, this spectral sequence is that of $Gal(\overline{K}/K)$ representations. \end{proof}
+\begin{remark} The reason for giving a proof of Lemma \ref{lem2.11} that exploits only the $\Deltainj S$ structure without appealing to the module structure of $X$ over $\Sym M$ is that the lemma holds even when a $\Deltainj S$ or $\Delta S$ object does not satisfy all the axioms of Definition \ref{def2.10}- evidence at hand is the proof of Theorem \ref{thm3} in Section \ref{sec4}.
+The space of (global algebraic/holomorphic) sections of a $\grd$ on a smooth projective curve does not satisfy the axioms of Definition \ref{def2.10}; and yet, there's a natural $\Delta S$-space that is homotopy equivalent (in the appropriate category) to the locus of sections with singularities, and a version of Lemma \ref{lem2.11} is the key step towards computing the cohomology of the moduli space of smooth sections of a $\grd$. \end{remark} Recall our notations and conventions: $\mathbf{Q}$ denotes $\mathbb{Q}$, the field of rational numbers, or $\mathbb{Q}_{\ell}$, the field of $\ell$-adic numbers as the situation dictates.
+For any space $X$ (recall that by space we mean locally compact Hausdorff topological space or a quasi-projective algebraic variety over some field), we let $H^*_c(X;\mathbf{Q})$ denote the \etale cohomology with proper supports with coefficients in $\Q_{\ell}$ if $X$ is a quasi-projective algebraic variety, or singular cohomology with compact support with $\Q$ coefficients if $X$ is a topological space.
+Now, we prove theorems \ref{thm1} and \ref{thm2}. \begin{proof}[Proof of Theorem \ref{thm1}] Plugging in $\F_n= \underline{\mathbf{Q}}_{X_n}$, we know from Lemma \ref{lem2.11} that $C^{\bullet}(\underline{\Q}_{X_n})$ is a resolution of $j_{!}\underline{\Q}_{U_n}$.
+Taking cohomology with compact supports we obtain a spectral sequence which reads as where we define $T_{-1}:= X_n$ and $S_0$ to be the trivial group. \footnote{We deviate from the standard convention here: for an augmented (semi)simplicial space $T_{\bullet}\to T$, the notation $T_{-1}$ denotes the space $T$.
+So if we followed the standard convention $T_{-1}$, in our case, should have been $X_n-U_n$, but instead, for convenience, we deviate from what's standard and define $T_{-1} = X_n$.} Applying the Kunneth formula gives: Note (for example from \cite{Macdonald1962}) that for $\alpha, \beta \in H^*_c(M;\Q)$ we have when taking invariants under the alternating action of ${S}_p$ i.e. Therefore, In the algebraic setting, when all spaces are quasi-projective varieties over a field $K$, since the face maps are all algebraic morphisms, this spectral sequence is that of $Gal(\overline{K}/K)$ representations. \end{proof}